Creative Writing Workshops

 Hasanthika Sirisena: Creating New Worlds

 This speculative fiction workshop will focus on fiction that creates new worlds, builds off fables and fairytales, or reshapes reality in interesting ways.
 We’ll focus on convincing world building and using the speculative tool box—twisted fairytales, fantasy and sci-fi premises, and your imagination—while also focusing on some of the basics like character development, setting, and plot.

 Magic abounds in fiction, and not just in the expected realms of fantasy and science fiction.
 Contemporary writers of literary fiction often blur genre boundaries to explore the weird, the wild, the surreal, or the uncanny.
 In this workshop, we’ll use reading and writing exercises to enter the imaginative wilds and explore new worldbuilding and storytelling possibilities.
 Beyond focusing on craft elements like character development, structure, pacing, and scene creation, we’ll also let loose on the page and welcome a bit of magic into our writing.

 Writing Nonfiction Profiles

-It’s not easy to write in depth about real people in a way that’s both factual and vivid, but this is often what makes narrative journalism so powerful and memorable: a sense of a specific person who leaps to life on the page.
-Through exercises and examples, we’re going to explore elements of "personality profiles" in stories and books, and study how they're crafted using the tools of narrative journalism.
-Starting with basics such as physical description, we’ll talk about how to take the raw ingredients of nonfiction (quotes, interviews, observations, documents, historical research) and use them to create accurate, respectful, and revealing portrayals of actual humans.
+It’s not easy to write in-depth about real people in a way that’s both factual and vivid.
+But this is often what makes narrative journalism so powerful and memorable: a sense of a specific person who leaps to life on the page.
+Through exercises and examples, we’re going to explore elements of "personality profiles" in stories and books and how they're crafted using the tools of narrative journalism.
+Starting with the basics, like physical description, we’ll talk about how to take the raw ingredients of nonfiction (quotes, interviews, observations, documents, historical research) and use them to create accurate, respectful, and revealing portrayals of actual humans.